LucianDavies/blog/content/posts/genesis.md

 > ~ [_Wikipedia_](<https://en.wikipedia.org/wiki/Rust_(programming_language)>)

-Now unfortunately, I only get to use rust on side projects and having played around in the embedded domain.
+Now unfortunately, I only get to use rust on side projects and having played around in the Rust embedded domain.
 I decided to focus on something a little bit long term and that doesnt encourage me to buy more and more microcontroller boards.
 Thanks to [Olivia Ifrim](https://twitter.com/oliviff) my focus is going to be on building a game.
-You can follow the [base template Olivia published](https://sokoban.iolivia.me/).
+You can follow the [base template Olivia published](https://sokoban.iolivia.me/) if you are just interested in the concepts im going to attempt to build on.

 The name of the game is `fight club` and if we do manage to have something function we might even get to play with other game concepts like two player setups or even online two play type setup.